 about a mile down.
 You're now heading towards my favorite winter

-raptor location in the entire state, Point #2.
+raptor location in the entire state,

 "Point" #2 is actually an entire 1-mile X 1-mile

-section of land.
+Avenue on the west.
 The northeast corner of this section is 2 miles

 south of the schoolhouse at Point #1.
 You'll see

 an abandoned farmstead in the northeast corner of this section, and this